single-spa/single-spa.js.org/docs/api.md

 	<dt>appName: string</dt>
 	<dd>Registered application name.</dd>
 	<dt>options?: {waitForUnmount: boolean = false}</dt>
 	<dd>The options must be an object that has a <code>waitForUnmount</code> property.
-This property, if <code>false</code>, single-spa immediately unloads the specified registered application even if the app is currently mounted.
+When `waitForUnmount` is `false`, single-spa immediately unloads the specified registered application even if the app is currently mounted.
 If it is <code>true</code>, single-spa will unload the registered application as soon as it is safe to do so (when the app status is not <code>MOUNTED</code>).</dd>
 </dl>

 <h3>returns</h3>